 Costa Rica is fantastic!
-Not only is this Central American country warm, friendly, welcoming, and exceptionally beautiful, but there are so many things to do there when you visit.
-So many, in fact, that you may find yourself a bit overwhelmed by all the options.
+Not only is this Central American country warm, friendly, welcoming, and exceptionally beautiful, but there are many things to do when you visit.
+So many, in fact, you may be a bit overwhelmed by all the options.

 Tourism is a huge industry in Costa Rica, and as a result, there are hundreds of providers offering trips, Costa Rica excursions, and adventures.
-How can you know which are the best excursions in Costa Rica and which are right for you?
+How can you know the best excursions in Costa Rica and which suits you best?

 Often, when there are too many options to consider, the best strategy is to narrow the list and then go from there.
 We’ve taken care of this step for you by searching, finding, and researching the best tours and excursions that Costa Rica has to offer.

-You’re going to have a great time in Costa Rica, and one way to ensure that you’ll have a time that you’ll never forget is to fill your days with fun activities that capture the essence of Costa Rica.
-The following adventures will help to do exactly that.
+You’ll have a great time in Costa Rica, and one way to ensure you’ll never forget is to fill your days with fun activities that capture the essence of Costa Rica.
+The following adventures will help you do exactly that.

 Read on to check them out and choose a few to try yourself!